Are you a property owner or an investor focusing on furnished rentals for corporate clients?

-It will get your listing a higher exposure and your ad will be displayed in a special area on the search results page while also being displayed in the regular list and map view.
+It will get your listing a higher exposure, and your ad will be displayed in a special area on the search results page and displayed in the regular list and map view.

-We will have to keep in mind this feature because I will get back to it later in my section about which pricing plan I would choose.
+We will have to remember this feature because I will get back to it later in my section about which pricing plan I would choose.

-Should you have one of the Bulk plans or the Bronze plan, you can make the upgrade by clicking on the tab “my listings” within the dashboard.
+Should you have one of the Bulk plans or the Bronze plan, you can upgrade by clicking on the tab “my listings” within the dashboard.

-There, you click on the “Sponsored Listing” option and the “Add” button.
+You can click the “Sponsored Listing” option and the “Add” button there.
 After that, you select how long you would like the duration to be and make the payment.

-Is there a way to monitor the listing’s activity or is there any analytics feature?
+Is there a way to monitor the listing’s activity or any analytics feature?

-The analytics functionality is a bit limited, you only can see each time your property listing is viewed.
+The analytics functionality is limited, and you can only see each time your property listing is viewed.

-To find this section, you need to visit your dashboard once logged in and then click on the “My Listings” tab.
+To find this section, you must visit your dashboard once logged in and click the “My Listings” tab.

-Under the “Stats” column, you will see an icon that looks like an eye.
-You just need to click it to see the stats of your property.
+Under the “Stats” column, you will see an icon that looks like an eye, and you just need to click it to see the stats of your property.

 What About Virtual Tours?

-You might have already read in my article about virtual tours about the benefits of offering them.
+You might have already read my article about virtual tours about the benefits of offering them.

 On Corporate Housing by Owner, you can also include a virtual tour of your property.

-You just need to again be logged in, then click on the “my listings” tab and then click edit.
+You just need to be logged in again, then click on the “my listings” tab and click edit.

-Next, you click the edit button below your property’s details and select the tab on top called “links”.
+Next, you click the edit button below your property’s details and select the ” links ” tab on top.”

 Since the website is not a real estate broker that makes owners enter into an exclusive listing agreement, it doesn’t limit you from promoting or advertising your property on other channels.

-The only thing you might want to make sure of is to have the availability calendar updated, so other channels where you promote your property don’t interfere with the availability displayed on the Corporate Housing by Owner website.
+The only thing you might want to ensure is to update the availability calendar so other channels where you promote your property don’t interfere with the availability displayed on the Corporate Housing by Owner website.